mailgun/documentation/source/user_manual.rst

 **Campaigns**

 Mailing lists are integrated with :ref:`um-campaign-analytics`.
-Each message sent to a lists with a Campaign ID will be tracked and reported.
+Each message sent to a list with a Campaign ID will be tracked and reported.
 In this case, the mailing list will have detailed analytics for all recipients that can be retrieved via API or seen in the Campaign tab of the Control Panel.